peterjc/thapbi-pict/docs/fungal_mock/surprise_entries.rst

 831acf596cca4ef840c5543d82e23d16  82 bb28f2b57f8fddefe6e7b5d01eca8aea 22862 *Fusarium*
 d4145ba9e3ed6c8c2138ed15b147152d  81 bb28f2b57f8fddefe6e7b5d01eca8aea 22862 *Fusarium*
 ================================ === ================================ ===== =======================================

+You can find all of these sequence on the edit-graph, most of those labelled as likely *Fusarium* are a 1bp edit away from large grey node ``f1b689`` top left (except ``610caedb1a5699836310fce9dbb9c5fa`` which is an isolated node placed bottom middle).
+Those labelled *glomeromycetes* are in the middle near and in once case connected to a dark red *Rhizophagus irregularis* node.

 Amplicon library two - ITS2
 ---------------------------